 Sore throat is a common medical condition that usually lasts a couple of days and gets better on its own; however, sometimes a sore throat can be serious.
-Read on to learn more about sore throats and when you should see your health care provider.
+If it is more serious you might want to go get yourself checked out.

 What are the common causes of sore throat?

 Most of the time, a sore throat is caused by a virus such as the cold virus, flu, or mono but it can also be caused by bacteria such as “strep”.
 Viruses that cause sore throat may also cause sneezing, coughing, runny nose, watery eyes, and mild headache.
-Some people will also have fever, but it’s usually between 99º – 100º F. Symptoms are usually mild, last 2-7 days, and will usually clear up on their own.
-Prescription medicine is not usually needed, but over-the-counter products such as throat lozenges (cough drops) or acetaminophen (Example: Tylenol®) or ibuprofen (Motrin®/Advil®) can help make you feel better.
+Some people will also have fever, but it’s usually between 99º – 100º F (37.2 ℃ – 37.7 ℃).
+Symptoms are usually mild, last 2-7 days, and usually clear up on their own.
+Prescription medicine is not usually needed, but over-the-counter products such as throat lozenges (cough drops) or acetaminophen (Example: Tylenol®) or ibuprofen (Motrin®/Advil®) can help you feel better.

 Mono (short for mononucleosis) is a common viral cause of bad sore throat especially in teens.
 The tonsils usually are big with white patches and you may feel very tired.
-Flu causes sore throat with body aches and high fever.
+Flu can cause a sore throat with body aches and high fever.